ribs.archives.CVTArchive¶

 ofint

-): An array of integers which represent the “status” obtained when attempting to insert each solution in the batch.
+): An array of integers that represent the “status” obtained when attempting to insert each solution in the batch.
 Each item has the following possible values:0

 : The solution was not added to the archive.1